JanisGeise/sparseSpatialSampling/README.md

 -> if target metric is not met accurately, then the value for `self._cells_per_iter_start` needs to be decreased, e.g., by one order of magnitude

+### Cell centered solution near geometries
+- for interpolated cell solution at the cell center it may happen that the interpolation is slightly off near geometries, especially if the grid is coarse.
+These errors are typically small and constant over time, but it is best to apply the `Points to Cell` filter in Paraview to compute an improved version of the cell centered solution if this is an issue.

 ## References
 - Existing version of the $S^3$ algorithm can be found under: